Heide

 Outgrowth

-Down the shaft are two entrances to different levels of the Grave of Saints.
-As the name implies, it is a “holy man graveyard” (聖人墓所) entombing countless clergy.
-Among the various human remains in this complex of catacombs, we can find the long tale of Great Heal known by a small number of clergymen.
+The contents of the tomb reinforce that impression.
+Among the various human remains in this complex of catacombs, we can uncover the long tale of Great Heal known by a small number of clergymen.
 There is also a chest carrying Sublime Bone Dust, bones that turned to ash and crumbled after a holy man threw him or herself onto an Undead bonfire.
 It is also where we find the Disc Chime, a holy bell that doubles as a shield.
 Despite the English description claiming it to have been brought there by a visiting saint, the Japanese text only vaguely surmises that it is the product of some holy man from somewhere, possibly locally.
+Indeed, the Protect Chime’s description alludes to how bells replaced DS1’s cloth talismans as miracle catalysts long before living memory — a transition which may well have begun in the New World with Heide.
+Moreover, we loot the Disc Chime from a solitary skull no different from countless others scattered about the graveyard.
 Taken together, and it is clear that all manner of clerics have been buried in these tombs.
 And what country would produce them in these numbers except for Heide?

 Holy bell which can also be used as a shield.
 Rare item of indefinite origin.